 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 2:33 am and the next low tide will be at 2:34 pm.
-The first high tide will be at 8:57 am and the next high tide at 9:00 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 12:48 am and the next low tide will be at 1:19 pm.
+The first high tide was at 7:21 am and the next high tide will be at 7:34 pm.

-The lunar phase is a Waxing Crescent.
-Today we will have 14 hours and 27 minutes of sun.
-The solar transit will be at 12:57 pm and the length of time the moon will be visible will be 13 hours and 26 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 10 hours and 45 minutes of sun.
+The solar transit is at 12:34 pm and the length of time the moon will be visible will be 11 hours and 11 minutes.

-The tidal coefficient today is 80, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 79 to end the day with a tidal coefficient of 78.
-The tide heights today are 0.0 ft, 3.3 ft, 0.3 ft and 3.6 ft.
+The tidal coefficient today is 90.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 91 to end the day with a tidal coefficient of 92.
+The tide heights today are 0.0 ft, 3.9 ft, 0.0 ft and 3.6 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Shinnecock Inlet (ocean) which is of 4.6 ft and a minimum height of -1.0 ft.